 Midlands Peacemakers was founded in 2015 to introduce the concept of personal peace to the people of Kidderminster through a collaboration with the Kidderminster Arts Festival and Kidderminster College.
 We enlisted support from Kidderminster Council, Baxter College, Town Hall, The Academy, Kidderminster College, Local Newspaper offices and local businesses to promote our activities.

 Its events formed part of the week long arts festival and included promotional videos performed, filmed and edited by students from Kidderminster College.
-College Staff produced a concert of music and dance during term time which attracted an enthusiastic audience response; as did a delicious Indian Thali provided free of charge with costs. met from donations from Care After Combat and Abbey Wealth. link to Abbey Wealth
+College Staff produced a concert of music and dance during term time which attracted an enthusiastic audience response; as did a delicious Indian Thali provided free of charge with costs met through donations from Midlands Peacemakers and Abbey Wealth. link to Abbey Wealth

 Spontaneous donations from invited guests during their lunch/dinner amounted to just over five hundred pounds which was given to the Trussell Trust’s Kidderminster food bank and some recipients joined others for a free lunch or dinner.
 Most activities were in co-operation with peace one day and broadcast globally via: Peacecast tv